Qovery/qluster-cheqer/README.md

 # qluster-cheqer
-A cluster status checker based on services check.
+A cluster status checker based on services health check.